-Department will require the CMA to conduct its internal programmatic reviews using the Department prescribed Programmatic Tool.
+The QIO will conduct annual internal programmatic reviews.
+The Department will require the QIO to conduct programmatic reviews using the Department prescribed Programmatic Tool.
 The tool is a standardized form with waiver specific components to assist the Department to measure whether or not CMAs remain in compliance with Department rules, regulations, contractual agreements, and waiver specific policies.
-The Department requires that each CMA complete a specified number of client reviews as determined by the sampling methodology detailed in the QIS.
+The Department will require that the QIO will complete a specified number of client reviews as determined by the sampling methodology detailed in the QIS.